Drennan98/Super-Sports-Quiz/README.md

 #  Testing

 - One of the first thing I did was send into the Peer Code Review on Slack for testing and feedback.

-- I confirmed that this website works on different browsers like Safari and Google Chrome.

 - I sent the quiz to some friends to test out the functionality of the quiz and it got a positive response.
+They checked that all buttons worked properly and internal links worked fine too.

 - I confirmed that the application worked on different browsers like Safari and Google Chrome.
 I copied the deployed site link and pasted into both browsers and everything worked as intended including all buttons and internal link.